Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Robust Adaptive Control of LPV Systems With Unmatched Uncertainties

 { }where $M_{11} \trieq { - \dot X + \left\langle {\bar AX - {{\bar B}_2}\hat C} \right\rangle + \mu X}$, $M_{21} \trieq - \hat A - {{\bar B}_2}\hat C + \bar AX - \dot Y + {{\bar A}^ \top } + \mu {\mbI_{\bar n}}$, $M_{31} \trieq {{{({{\bar B}_1} + {{\bar B}_2}\hat D{{\bar D}_{21}})}^ \top }}$. \end{lemma} \begin{proof} The proof is built upon a preliminary lemma, i.e., \cref{lem:p2p-synthesis}, given in Appendix~\ref{sec:p2p-synthesis}.
 The equations \cref{eq:lpv-constroller-construction-final,eq:p2p-lim-final-1,eq:p2p-lim-final-2} can be derived from \cref{eq:lpv-controller-construction,eq:p2p-lim-1,eq:p2p-lim-2} in \cref{lem:p2p-synthesis} in two steps.
 The first step is to do a congruence transformation, which includes (i) multiplying the left-hand side of \eqref{eq:p2p-lim-1} by $\rm{diag}(\mbI_{\bar{n}},\tilde Y^{-1}(\theta), \mbI_{n-m})$ and its transpose from the left and right, and (ii) multiplying the left-hand side of \eqref{eq:p2p-lim-2} by $\rm{diag}(\mbI_{\bar{n}},\tilde Y^{-1}(\theta), \mbI_{n-m},\mbI_n)$ and its transpose from the left and right.
 The second step is to introduce new variables $X(\theta)$, $Y(\theta)$ such that $X(\theta)=\tilde X(\theta)$, $Y(\theta)=\tilde Y^{-1}(\theta)$.
 Since both of these two steps induce equivalent transformations, the result directly follows from Lemma~\ref{lem:p2p-synthesis} in Appendix~\ref{sec:p2p-synthesis}. \qedclosed \end{proof}

-\begin{remark} Similar to the computation of a PPG bound of a given LPV system according to \cref{lem:ppg-bound-computaion-lmi}, a line search for $\mu$ is needed.
-Also, since $\gamma$ appears linearly in the synthesis conditions in Lemma~\ref{lem:p2p-synthesis-final}, we can design the mapping $\barH(\theta)$ to minimize $\gamma$. \end{remark} \begin{remark} \black{Lemma~\ref{lem:p2p-synthesis-final} presents the LMI conditions for synthesizing dynamic feedforward LPV controllers for PPG minimization, which do not need the derivatives of scheduling parameters for implementation, without imposing restrictive structures on the Lyapunov functions (see \cite[Remark 20]{zhao2021RALPV}). } \end{remark}
+\begin{remark} Similar to the computation of a PPG bound of a given LPV system according to \cref{lem:ppg-bound-computaion-lmi}, a line search for $\mu$ is needed to obtain the tightest bound $\gamma$.
+Also, since $\gamma$ appears linearly in the synthesis conditions in Lemma~\ref{lem:p2p-synthesis-final}, we can design the mapping $\barH(\theta)$ to minimize $\gamma$. \end{remark}

-For performance analysis in \cref{sec:analysis_l1} \black{(more specifically in Lemma~\ref{lem:F-theta-tilsigma-bound})}, we define
+For performance analysis in \cref{sec:analysis_l1} {(more specifically in Lemma~\ref{lem:F-theta-tilsigma-bound})}, we define

-where $B^\dag (\theta )$ and $\Bu^\dag (\theta )$ are the pseudo-inverse of $B (\theta )$ and $\Bu(\theta )$, respectively. \black{Then, under zero initial states, given the signal $\tilsigma(t)\in \mbR^{n}$ (defined later in \eqref{eq:tilsigma-defn}) to $\mcF(\theta )$ as the input, the output $y_\mcF(t)\in \mbR^{m}$ can be computed as}
+where $B^\dag (\theta )$ and $\Bu^\dag (\theta )$ are the pseudo-inverse of $B (\theta )$ and $\Bu(\theta )$, respectively. {Then, under zero initial states, given the signal $\tilsigma(t)\in \mbR^{n}$ (defined later in \eqref{eq:tilsigma-defn}) to $\mcF(\theta )$ as the input, the output $y_\mcF(t)\in \mbR^{m}$ can be computed as}

 where $A_\mcF(\theta)$, $B_\mcF(\theta)$ and $C_\mcF(\theta)$ are the state-space matrices.
 Since both $\barH(\theta)$ and $\mcC$ are stable, $\mcF(\theta)$ is also stable.
 In order to establish the bound on $y_\mcF(t)$ given a bounded $\tilsigma(t)$ to $\mcF(\theta)$ later in Lemma~\ref{lem:F-theta-tilsigma-bound}, we make the following assumption. \begin{assumption} There exists a PD symmetric matrix $P_\mcF(\theta)$ and a constant $\mu_\mcF$ such that